Hastings organization marks 8 millionth meal assembled for world's needy

 Ingredients include 130 grams of processed soy, a protein source; a 13-gram scoop of mixed dried vegetables; 18-20 grams of a yellowish powder that contains 21 different vitamins and minerals important for human health; and enough rice to fill out the package’s 400-gram weight.

-Specifications for the meal’s makeup were developed by UNICEF, the United Nations agency focused on humanitarian and developmental aid for children, to be gentle on the digestive systems of food-insecure individuals who eat a poverty diet, may be malnourished and cannot tolerate richer fare, he said.
+Specifications for the meal’s makeup were developed by UNICEF, the United Nations agency focused on humanitarian and developmental aid for children, to be gentle on the digestive systems of food-insecure individuals who eat a poverty diet, may be malnourished and can’t tolerate richer fare, said Jim Krebsbach, a volunteer who helps to oversee operation of the program.

 Thirty-six packages fit into each cardboard box that heads out the door of the Hastings meal site bound for destinations around the world.
 There, they can be whipped up into a casserole just by adding 6-10 cups of boiling water.